 Second, knowing that all of Providence works to the good, and knowing of the promises in the Word of our salvation by a loving God, do you just take yourself up to the top of the temple and throw yourself over?
 For it is written: "He will command his angels concerning you, and they will lift you up in their hands."
 Many people do.
 They accept their fate, and let the Lord do the rest.
 Blind faith.
 Faith without works.
 No good.
-Temptation is a battle.
-Join it.
+Temptation is a battle: Join it.
 Do your work.
 Keep plugging away, working with the Lord, but working nonetheless.
-Who ever said our regeneration was going to be easy?
+Who ever said our regeneration would be easy?

-Third, remember that the love of self, and love of the things this world can give us is a strong love indeed.
-It is strong enough to destroy us.
-In all temptation we are fighting to displace these with love of the Lord and the neighbor, and the love of what is good and true.
-It is war we must wage to overcome these things as our ruling loves, and there is great pain in it.
+Third, remember that the love of self, and love of the things of this world are strong loves.

+They are strong enough to destroy us.
+In all temptations we are fighting to displace these with love of the Lord and the neighbor, and the love of what is good and true.
+It is war to overcome these ruling loves, and there is great pain in it.
 But remember: consolation and great peace will follow.
 These loves, out of their proper order, are at the root of most great temptations.
 If we look for them we will find them.
 And we can defeat them, just as Jesus did.

-This simple story of the forty days in the desert - simple in its style and brevity, but enormous in its spiritual significance, is ours to use.
+This simple story of the forty days in the desert is ours to use.
 There are tools in it.
 There is hope in it, and there is a great victory in its message.
 The victory can be ours, because Jesus, through no small effort, overcame the same temptations which confront us all - the basic human conflict between choosing the evil of self-direction, or the eternal life of following the Lord.
 We have learned that to follow the Lord is not the easy way.
 It does not involve mindless blind faith.
-It requires great work and can produce great pain at times.
+It requires much work and can produce great pain at times.
 But it can be done, and there is eternal happiness in it if we do.

-In closing, I want us to turn our minds to this image of the desert - barren, bleak, and desolate.
+In closing, let's turn our minds once more to the image of the desert: barren, bleak, and desolate.
 This is the landscape of our great temptations.
-Never, we are told, will the lord seem farther away than when we are journeying through this desert, paralyzed by the anxiety of the spiritual battles we must undergo.
+Never, we are told, will the lord seem farther away than when we are in this desert, paralyzed by the anxiety of the spiritual battles we must undergo.
 But knowing that the Lord is in fact never closer, and that he leads us every step of the way, this desert need not appear so forbidding.
-Let's return to the image from Isaiah:
+Let's return to that beautiful image from Isaiah:

 "The desert and the parched land will be glad; the wilderness will rejoice and blossom.. it will burst into bloom..
 Water will gush forth in the wilderness and streams in the desert..
 Gladness and joy will overtake them, and sorrow and sighing will flee away.
+Amen [AC 730, 6828]